 Not only did NASA leadership fail in communicating issues with the public, they failed to demonstrate the humility to receive internal feedback from the front lines of their own organization.
 They had little incentive to go out of their way to create processes and devote resources to prioritizing internal concerns.
 Instead of building direct lines of feedback between those with on-the-ground insight and decision-makers at the top, they allowed bureaucratic practices to create major roadblocks to transparency.
 Those roadblocks, built unintentionally over time, were effective in keeping bad news from causing a ruckus in Congress, but they also kept real crises from being elevated and prioritized.

 What’s Next?: Software Organizations Today

-The symptoms of burnout we saw in NASA in the 1980s are likely very familiar to most of our readers here.
+The symptoms of organizational burnout we saw in NASA in the 1980s are likely very familiar to most of our readers here.
 Organizations burn out slowly, over time, for similar reasons: the human spirit that first inspired an organization’s moonshot wanes when the mission becomes fuzzy, when failure becomes acceptable, and when pressure to become “lean” and predictable outweighs the spark to innovate and iterate.

 Though all engineering organizations are vulnerable to burnout, we are not doomed to it.
 Some leaders excel at refreshing and reinforcing inspirational missions and values among their people.
 They challenge and reward employees for caring about the mission, mitigating risks that prevent companies from delivering value to customers and upholding product quality through launch.
 These leaders create systems of accountability and reward that drive this mission forward at every level, so that when people see something that risks quality, they take action.
 They inspire enthusiasm and reward transparency when problems arise.
 Unlike NASA, they paint a picture of a clear, new, seemingly impossible target after the once-incredible moonshot has become mundane.